Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Introduction

-It should be noted that, even in the non--parametric case, the numerical solution of PDE--constrained optimization is a computationally demanding task, since the optimality conditions require the solution of the state problem, the adjoint problem, as well as a further set of equations ensuring the optimality of the solution.
-An extensive literature on the analysis of such problems is readily available (see, for example, \cite{CM2002,CT2002,HPUU2008,L1971,Tr,T2010} and the references therein).
-Strategies for quick and efficient resolution of optimal control problems governed by parametrized PDEs in a low--dimensional framework have been developed in \cite{NMR15, NRMQ13, K11, KG14, DH13, KV08}, while related a--posteriori error estimates for reduced order models (ROMs) in the parametrized linear--quadratic case are provided in \cite{D10, TUV11}.
+{Generally, for linear quadratic elliptic optimal control problems we refer to {\cite{D10}} for reduced basis and a posteriori error estimation on parametrized cases, to \cite{L1971} for a classical development of a theory of optimal control, as well as, Sections 2.1--2.15 in the recent book {\cite{T2010} for optimal control theory and discretization.}}

+{Furthermore,} strategies for quick and efficient resolution of optimal control problems governed by parametrized PDEs in a low--dimensional framework have been developed{.
+For reduced basis methods for the solution of parametrized optimal control problems to the case of (noncoercive/elliptic) Stokes equations, we refer to \cite{NMR15}.
+For certified reduced basis method (for reliable solution of parametrized optimal control problems governed by partial differential equation with elliptic equations as constraints and infinite-dimensional control variable) using a Galerkin projection onto a low-dimensional space of basis functions and an efficient and rigorous a posteriori error estimate on the state-control-adjoint variables, we cite \cite{NRMQ13,KG14}.
+In the work of \cite{DH13}, a parameter optimization problem subject to constraints parametrized partial differential equations where the derivative information can be calculated efficiently in the reduced basis framework (in the case of a general linear output functional and parametrized evolution problems with linear parameter separable operators), is considered.
+In the same work, the sensitivity information is calculated directly instead of applying the more widely used adjoint approach with rigorous a-posteriori error estimators for the solution, the gradient and the optimal parameters that are computed online.
+Furthermore in \cite{KV08}, the problem of unmodelled dynamics in the proper orthogonal decomposition approach to optimal control is avoided, employing the optimality system proper orthogonal decomposition (OS-POD) approach.
+A--posteriori error estimates for reduced order models (ROMs) in the parametrized linear--quadratic case related to parabolic partial differential and stationary Helmholtz equation as constraints respectively, are provided in {\blue{\cite{D10, TUV11}}}}.
 The usual ingredients of the reduced basis methodology include a Galerkin projection performed onto a suitable low--dimensional subspace of basis functions and then an efficient offline--online decoupling of the computational procedure, due to an affine parametric dependence of the system components.
 The offline stage is a time--consuming, parameter--independent pre--processing phase, while the online state should involve an inexpensive calculation for each new parameter value.
 Although typical for physical parametrizations \cite{Strazzullo18}, affine parametric dependence does not follow readily for geometric parametrizations.